fbpx

 Recognizing bimodal histograms is crucial for detecting the presence of bimodal distributions within a dataset.

-A bimodal histogram is characterized by its distinctive shape, which features two distinct humps or peaks separated by a visible trough or valley.
+A bimodal histogram is characterized by its distinctive shape, which features two humps or peaks separated by a visible trough or valley.

 The histogram shape of a bimodal distribution is often described as “symmetric bimodal” when the two peaks are roughly equal in height and separated by a central valley.